return42/sphkerneldoc/linux_src_doc/net/rxrpc/af_rxrpc_c.rst

         The socket on which to make the call

     :param struct sockaddr_rxrpc \*srx:
-        The address of the peer to contact (defaults to socket setting)
+        The address of the peer to contact

     :param struct key \*key:
         The security context to use (defaults to socket setting)